Did you know that during the pandemic, retail e-commerce sales increased 61.4% during the holiday season compared to pre-pandemic levels?

 How can you accomplish this?
 By being present where your customers are, engaging with them, and making sure you are at the forefront of solving their problems.

 In other words, you want to build an omnichannel presence, and we have got more insights on how you can develop a smart omnichannel strategy for the holiday season.
-Since the retail business is highly competitive, you should start preparing as early as summer!
+Since the retail business is highly competitive, you should prepare as early as summer!

 - Find your target audience